Susan Catania: Post-House political career

-Catania ran for the Republican nomination for lieutenant governor in 1982.
+Cumulative voting was abolished by the Cutback Amendment in 1981, and Catania lost any chance to retain her seat in the House going forward.
+She ran for the Republican nomination for lieutenant governor in 1982.
 It was also a form of retaliation against George Ryan, who had opposed her reappointment to the Commission on the Status of Women and was also running for lieutenant governor.
 As the only candidate to openly support the ERA, Catania collected donations from feminists nationwide who were hoping to get Illinois to ratify the amendment.
 At the time, Illinois was the only northern industrial state that had not ratified, and national ERA leaders viewed the election as a potential referendum on the amendment.
 The National Organization for Women supported Catania, while Phyllis Schlafly, an ERA opponent, recognized the importance of the race and opposed her.
 Governor James R. Thompson backed Ryan in the race, and mainstream Republicans in Illinois regarded Catania "as radical as Leon Trotsky".
 Catania lost the primary, coming in second place to Ryan.
 Afterwards, she continued lobbying on women's rights issues.

 Starting in December 1982, Catania was a member of the women's committee of the Chicago 1992 World's Fair.
 She also served on the advisory committee, formed in July 1983, of Harold Washington, who by then had been elected mayor of Chicago.
 In spring 1983, Catania was a fellow at the Harvard Institute of Politics for six months, studying women in politics.
+Her activities included giving lectures, leading seminars, and rowing along the Charles River as part of a rowing crew team.
 On June 7, 1984, she testified before the US Senate Committee on Foreign Relations during a hearing regarding the role of women in the economic development of the Third World.
 During the 1984 Republican National Convention, Catania gained national attention as the only delegate who refused to support the Reagan–Bush slate.
 In 1986, she ran in the at-large election to be a member of the Cook County Board of Commissioners representing Chicago, succeeding in the primary to be one of ten Republican nominees, but losing the general election.
-During Chicago's mayoral election in 1987, she was mentioned as a potential candidate for the Republican primary.
+During Chicago's mayoral election in 1987, she was mentioned as a potential candidate for the Republican primary, though she ultimately opted not to run.

-By 1992, Catania ran her own consulting firm.
+By 1992, Catania ran her consulting firm.
 She helped open a daycare center for state employees in Chicago.
 During the 1992 elections in Cook County, she was the Republican nominee for recorder of deeds, losing the election to Democratic nominee Jesse White.